-He noted that there will be three items from WGDisastesr for decision at Plenary.
+Ivan noted that there will be three items from WGDisasters for decision at Plenary:

+Endorsement of the updated RO triggering procedure

+Endorsement of the creation of a new multi-hazard Pilot focused on landslides

+Endorsement of CEOS Support to three new supersites – pending finalised Supersite proposals (San Andreas Fault, Gulf of Corinth, Straits of Messina)

 Ivan noted that this will be his last Plenary as the Chair, and Stéphane Chalifoux (CSA) will take over as Chair, with Simona Zoffoli (ASI) will assume the Vice Chair role.

 A brief discussion followed:

-Steven Neeck (NASA) noted that he can help facilitate the support Dahlia Kirschbaum of NASA if required.
+Steven Neeck (NASA) noted that he can help facilitate the support of Dahlia Kirschbaum of NASA if required.

+Main Plenary issue: endorsement of RO triggering procedure, and new pilot and supersites.

 Jean-Louis noted that no objections were raised to the three items Ivan raised for decision at Plenary.

 VCs and WGs Session Wrap-up

 Jean-Louis Fellous (SIT Chair Team) closed the VC and WG session by reviewing the main outcomes and actions.
-He noted that he will be in touch for Plenary inputs from the VCs and WGs - 1-2 slides covering the status of the CEOS Work Plan actions (max 1 slide), and upcoming meetings (max 1 slide).
+He noted that he will request Plenary inputs from the VCs - 1-2 slides covering major issues, the status of each VCs CEOS Work Plan actions (max 1 slide), and upcoming meetings (max 1 slide).

 Update on CEOS Support to the Global Forest Observations Initiative (GFOI)